eosnetworkfoundation/grant-framework/applications/CETF.md

 ## Project Overview

-This application is in response to an RFP.
-(Open application process)
+"New Proposal"

 ### Overview

 - **Name:** CETF - Crypto Exchange Traded Funds
 - **Brief Description:** There are thousands of crypto assets on the market, it requires a lot of research to know which assets to invest in.
 Most people do not know and don’t want to know anything about whitepapers, tokenomics, or on-chain analytics.
 Yet, they would like to invest in crypto.
 One of the solutions are ETFs/indices, we are building decentralized asset management protocol that enables to create and manage such ETFs.
 In other words, our protocol enables to put many tokens into one token.
-Through simplistic UX the token is available to be purchased by investors without prior exposure to crypto.
+Through simplistic UX the token is available to be acquired by investors without prior exposure to crypto.
 - **Relationship to EOSIO:** Our market research has shown that each chain has their own asset management protocol, our aim is provide a solution for EOSIO.
 - **Reason for Interest:** We've have deep interest in finance and we've been building on EOSIO for more than two years.
 Fundamental interest is to maximize number of individuals who have financial freedom.
 - **Pitch deck:** https://drive.google.com/file/d/1FldnAjAXED5Knl_Ud76PRCk8wx5UIjAW/view?usp=sharing